since1968/stat-blocks/homebrewery/src/stiletto.markdown

 #### Maneuvers
 The maneuvers are presented in alphabetical order.
 Unless otherwise noted, you must be wielding a stiletto weapon to use a maneuver.

-**Disarming Attack.** You learn to disarm an opponent whether you are attacking or defending.
+**Disarm.** You learn to disarm an opponent whether you are attacking or defending.

 When you hit a creature with a weapon attack, you can expend one superiority die to attempt to disarm the target, forcing it to drop one item of your choice that it’s holding.
 You add the superiority die to the attack’s damage roll, and the target must make a Strength saving throw.
 On a failed save, it drops the object you choose.
 The object lands at its feet.